 ESL Writing Class

-- rewrite #2 – finish the creative story (from a picture prompt and first sentence exercise)
+- story #3 – write a creative story based on a picture prompt and first sentence exercise

-- rewrite #3 – rewrite short story by adding lots of information
+- story # 4 – write a new short story by adding detailed information

 ESL Writing Activities

 Attendance and review (5)

 Opportunities to Improve

 - SENTENCE FLUENCY – FIRST SENTENCE – good writing style means the first sentence creates interest; the reader wants to read more